 Since coming to the US, Betancourt has appeared in “Oyuoro” a folkloric performance in New York City and choreographed for the Cuba Caribe Festival in San Francisco.
 He currently teaches at Dance Mission, the San Francisco Park & Recreation Department, and the YMCA.

-Vanessa Lopez Mosqueda was born and raised in San Francisco (Mission District) and lived in Jalisco, Mexico.
+Vanessa Mosqueda Velez was born and raised in San Francisco (Mission District) and lived in Jalisco, Mexico.
 She is certified in Ballet, Ballroom dancing, Ethnic Afro-Latino cultural dances, as-well-as Vinasaya Bhakti Yoga.
 She has been a dance teacher for 23 years and the Artistic Director/founder for Mixtiso, a Latin Hip Hop dance company for 16 years that performs all over the bay area, especially for Day of the Dead (Día de los Muertos) and the San Francisco Carnaval.
 Vanessa taught at the MCCLA for 12+ years and is returning to teach ‘Mixtiso’ after 10 years.
 She has taught at Rhythm & Motion/ODC for 13 years.